yorickpeterse/yorickpeterse.com/content/index.md

   - ruby
   - netherlands
   - oga
+description: >
-description: I am a programmer and general geek living in The Netherlands.
+  Software developer, cat enthusiast, and a geek in general living in The Netherlands.
 ---

-I am a programmer and general geek living in The Netherlands.
-My primary languages of choice are Ruby, Rust, and C/C++.
-I'm currently employed by [GitLab][gitlab] to improve performance of GitLab and work on Rubinius.
+I am a software developer, cat enthusiast, and a geek in general living in The Netherlands.
+I primarily work with Ruby, Rust, and at times I also (reluctantly) use C/C++.
+I'm currently employed by [GitLab][gitlab] where I work on improving performance of GitLab.
 I am currently **not** interested in any job offers.

 In my spare time I mostly work on free and open source software.
 Some of these projects include (but are not limited to):